balabmp/gradle-spring-boot-starter/README.md

 Notice that there are no tasks to actually build the project.

 We can fix this by telling Gradle that this is going to be a java project.
-Add the following to your `build.gradle`:
+Add the following to the _top_ of your `build.gradle`:

+    plugins {
-    apply plugin: 'java'
+        id 'java'
+    }

+You don't need to specify a version of this plugin, since it is considered a  [Core Plugin](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block)

+Note that you may see other guides that use the `apply plugin: 'java'` syntax.
+This is the [legacy style](https://docs.gradle.org/current/userguide/plugins.html#sec:old_plugin_application) of applying plugins and can be used interchangeably with the newer syntax.

 Now run `./gradlew tasks` again and notice the new tasks -- most notable `clean` and `build`